raj23manj/express-node-max/README.md

       until res.send() is encountered it won't return to browser
     * can use app.use('/', (req,res,next) => {}) to server request or there is app.get(), app.post(), app.delete(),
       app.patch(), app.put()
+    * when using app.use() the order of the routes matter, hence not use where as usign app.get() ... will do check internally
+    * use app.use as failsafe for any other route not found